Last updated: 04/30/2019

 If you need even more help during your heroin detox treatment, we are here to help.
 Our knowledgeable experts can talk with you about easier treatment options, tips for overcoming withdrawal, or just offer comforting guidance.
-Give us a call at 800-654-0987 to talk now.

 Consider Your Family and Friends

 If you’re feeling alone, just look to your family and friends for support during this rough time.
 Chances are, they will be thrilled you are finally getting the help you need.
 Even if they’ve been distant because of their frustrations with your drug use, once they see that you’re in recovery, they’ll do everything they can to help.

 On the flip side, if you give up on your treatment now, you’ll just reignite their disappointment and frustration.
 You might lose their support for good.
 These people love and care for you, so don’t hurt their feelings by choosing drugs over them.